What are all the Cable Machine Attachments? 25 Different Attachments Explained!

 Multi-grip curl bar cable attachment

 The Multi-Grip Curl Bar features a cambered design that allows for various grip options, and the grippy handle rotates smoothly.
 While the bar is commonly used for bicep curls, you can also use it for tricep pushdowns, rows, and other arm, shoulder, and back movements – anything you do with a straight bar, but with different grip angles.
-The cambered angle can be gentler on your elbows and other joints.
-The bar is 25mm in diameter and about 28” long.

 Compared with a straight bar for arm exercises, the Multi-Grip Bar’s ergonomic shape can be more comfortable for lifters with wrist or elbow issues; you can change the angle of the grip to find what’s comfortable for you, Kovacs says.